FOR IMMEDIATE RELEASE:

 Stigmas Melt Away at World Ostomy Day 5k

 This was the year a model appeared in a national lingerie company ad wearing a “colostomy bag” on her abdomen.
 In the photos she appears young, beautiful, confident, and all smiles–with an ostomy pouch placed on top of a surgically created stoma.
-To her, this is simply a prosthetic and the way she goes to the bathroom.
+To her, this is simply a prosthetic and required to live her best possible life.
 She is just one of an estimated 725,00 – 1 million people in the United States who have had a life-saving ostomy surgery.

 October 6, 2018 is World Ostomy Day and it will be celebrated in the U.S. with the fifth annual Run for Resilience Ostomy 5k.
 It is bringing ostomy awareness front and center in nine communities around the U.S. and with a free worldwide Virtual 5k run/walk.
 For those that can’t run/walk, this year there is also a Virtual Day on the Hill that people can participate in to raise ostomy awareness.